-a) It is intended that the boundaries of the land use designations shown on the

-Schedules to this Plan be considered as approximate, or absolute only where bounded by roads, railways, rivers, lakes or other similar natural physical barriers.

-- b) It is intended that the location of roads as indicated on Schedule "F" be considered as approximate and not absolute. - c) Amendments to this Plan will not be required in order to make minor adaptations to the approximate land use boundaries or the location of roads, provided that the overall intent of this Plan is preserved.
-Site specific adaptations may be established at the time of preparation of a new Zoning By-law to implement this Official Plan, or as part of the evaluation of a development or redevelopment proposal. - d) Wherever a use is permitted in a designated area, it is intended that uses, buildings or structures normally incidental, accessory and essential to that use also be permitted. - e) Such terms as reasonable, limited and appropriate will be interpreted by the Council to ensure that the overall intent of this Plan is maintained. - f) All minimum size criteria such as lot area and measurements are to be considered as approximate and not absolute.
-Amendments to this Plan will not be required for any minor variation. - g) All measurements in this Plan are in metric form and it is the intent of this Plan that the metric format be used in the preparation of the implementing Zoning By-law. - h) All words in the singular shall include the plural and all words in the plural shall be interpreted to include the singular. - i) The terms 'consent' and 'severance' are used interchangeably.
+- a) It is intended that the boundaries of the land use designations shown on the Schedules to this Plan be considered as approximate, or absolute only where bounded by roads, railways, rivers, lakes or other similar natural physical barriers. - b) It is intended that the location of roads as indicated on Schedule "F" be considered as approximate and not absolute. - c) Amendments to this Plan will not be required in order to make minor adaptations to the approximate land use boundaries or the location of roads, provided that the overall intent of this Plan is preserved.
+Site specific adaptations may be established at the time of preparation of a new Zoning Bylaw to implement this Official Plan, or as part of the evaluation of a development or redevelopment proposal. - d) Wherever a use is permitted in a designated area, it is intended that uses, buildings or structures normally incidental, accessory and essential to that use also be permitted. - e) Such terms as reasonable, limited and appropriate will be interpreted by the Council to ensure that the overall intent of this Plan is maintained. - f) All minimum size criteria such as lot area and measurements are to be considered as approximate and not absolute.
+Amendments to this Plan will not be required for any minor variation. - g) All measurements in this Plan are in metric form and it is the intent of this Plan

+- that the metric format be used in the preparation of the implementing Zoning By-law. - h) All words in the singular shall include the plural and all words in the plural shall be interpreted to include the singular. - i) The terms 'consent' and 'severance' are used interchangeably. - j) Planning Act applications submitted and deemed complete before the day Official Plan Amendment 38 comes into effect shall be reviewed under the existing 2001 Official Plan, as amended (prior to Amendment No. 38 to the Official Plan).